CosmWasm/cosmwasm-verify/README.md

 ## Conventions

-In order to make our lifes easier, we need a tradeof between flexibility and pre-defined rules.
+In order to make our lifes easier, we need a trade-off between flexibility and pre-defined rules.
 Here are a set of conventions required for CosmWasm Verify to work.